-We have complied a list of 4 dividend stocks yielding over 4%!
-Read on to learn more about each of them and why you should be adding them to your portfolio.
+We have compiled a list of 4 dividend stocks yielding over 4%!
+Read on to learn more about each of them and why you should add them to your portfolio.

 Unfortunately, investors have no control over these issues, making for a volatile time to invest.
-However, declining stock prices means overvalued stocks in 2021 are more reasonably priced now.
+However, declining stock prices mean overvalued stocks in 2021 are more reasonably priced now.